 Why choose Dr. Donaldson?

-Dr. Donaldson is meticulous about all aspects of the abdominoplasty procedure, and he is widely regarded for his beautiful, natural results.
+Dr. Jeffrey Donaldson is meticulous about all aspects of the abdominoplasty procedure, and he is widely regarded for his beautiful, natural results.
 He spends extra time making the incisions as thin and as low as possible so they may concealed easily.
 He believes the belly button should seem completely normal, with a pleasant vertical indentation and no obvious external scar – he actually hides the scar on the inner walls of the naval whenever possible.
 Dr. Donaldson prefers to curve the flanks and accentuate an hourglass appearance, instead of flattening the sides.

 Voted one of America’s Most Compassionate Doctors, Dr. Donaldson’s kind and genuine nature is apparent to everyone who visits his office.
 Patients go out of their way to describe their satisfaction with Dr. Donaldson’s bedside manner, as well as his surgical skills.
 Watch our patients’ video testimonials to hear patient stories in their own words!